PakuBK/clipyVisual/README.md

-# clipy
+# clipy visual
-a command line interface that can creates clips targeted at mobile plattforms.
+a graphilc user interface that can creates clips targeted at mobile plattforms.

 ### intention of clipy
 as a modern content creator you cannot come around tiktok, reels and youtube shorts. clipys intention is to make it easier for content creators to clip funny or interesting parts of their content and make it tiktok ready in seconds.